schlomo/magic-zebra-printer/README.md

 ### Test Validation

 The test suite validates:
-- ✓ Output width is exactly 10cm (283.5 points)
+- ✓ Output paper width is exactly 10.5cm (297.6 points) including 5mm right margin
+- ✓ Content is scaled to 10cm width (283.5 points)
-- ✓ Aspect ratio is maintained
+- ✓ Aspect ratio is maintained for the content
 - ✓ Orientation is portrait (rotates landscape PDFs)
 - ✓ Cropping is respected
 - ✓ Various rotation angles (90°, 180°, 270°) are handled correctly